The eCommerce Consulting Process

 These issues are documented to ensure the business understands why the current website version is underperforming.

-These priorities form a Phase 1 change project that moves a business from laggard to leader.
+The short-term priorities form a Phase 1 change project that moves a business from laggard to leader.

 While every step of this process is "secret saucy" this step is the sauciest.
+Greg constructs the new customer experience design plan through wireframing and supporting commentary that defines how each new page needs to look and behave to drive customer engagement.

 Step 5: Phase 1 Change - Plan Execution

-Step 6: Monitoring behavioural data to drive future change
+Step 6: Monitoring NEW customer-centric data

 1. It confirms ROI is being achieved.